Shopping Cart Abandonment Stats You’ll Need for 2018

 And If you are looking for more info take a look at Oberlo’s awesome Infographic about email marketing stats.

 What is cart abandonment?

 Cart abandonment is a term we use to describe the instances of incomplete purchases on online environments.
-By and large, it refers to potential eshop customers who add products to their carts and drop out before they complete the checkout process.
+By and large, it refers to potential eCommerce store customers who add products to their carts and drop out before they complete the checkout process.

-But, with a staggering average of 69% of online carts being abandoned by users, more and more businesses and freelancers are turning to email marketing automations to tackle these percentages.
+But, with a staggering average of 69% of online carts being abandoned by users, more and more businesses and freelancers are turning to email marketing automation and SMS marketing to tackle these percentages.

 Impressive how marketers and email-marketing-savvy professionals are growing their cart retention percentages – most of all, effortlessly!

-More specifically, every cart that is abandoned triggers an cart abandonment email to go off within a designated amount of time.
-The eshop visitor who abandoned receives an email that reflects their cart and items-to-be-purchased, and invites them to complete their purchase.
+More specifically, every cart that is abandoned triggers a cart abandonment email to go off within a designated amount of time.
+The e-shop visitor who abandoned receives an email that reflects their cart and items-to-be-purchased and invites them to complete their purchase.
 This email serves as a reminder, and businesses use it to offer additional motives, such as a discount coupon or free shipping.
-This way, businesses manage to retrieve almost one third of their purchases.
+This way, businesses manage to retrieve almost one-third of their purchases.